 Connected vehicle (CV) technology utilizes short-range communications (commonly referred to as V2X or vehicle-to-everything) to sense what other travelers are doing and to identify potential hazards.
 Vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) allow for vehicles to have an awareness of each other's location.
 Connected and autonomous trucks (see Figure 3.3) may be viewed as a distinct new freight mode, especially in the case of trucks deployed in platoons.
 Fleet operators that are able to deploy trucks in platoons can potentially realize fuel cost savings, labor cost savings, and greater operational efficiencies.
 Truck platoons use vehicle-to-vehicle (V2V) communications and autonomous vehicle control technology to electronically "tether" tractor-trailers together in a convoy formation.
 Platooning can yield greater fuel efficiency due to reduced aerodynamic drag on the following vehicle(s).
-It can yield labor cost savings if the following trucks in the convoy are not operated by humans, but instead are tethered to a lead truck with a human driver.
-Combined with the potential fuel and labor cost savings, the ability to deploy trucks in a platoon would result in greater operational efficiencies for the trucking industry.
+10 It can yield labor cost savings if the following trucks in the convoy are not operated by humans, but instead are tethered to a lead truck with a human driver.
+Due to ongoing industry challenges to attract new drivers and the continued need to improve safety, the benefits of greater vehicle automation to the trucking industry are substantial.
+However, it should be noted that currently there are no viable commercial systems for fully autonomous trucks.